-SPECIAL EVENT STUDENT DANCES: Christian Brothers may host "special event" student/guest dances each year including Homecoming Dance, and Upper Division Ball.
+SPECIAL EVENT STUDENT DANCES: Christian Brothers will host "special event" student/guest dances each year including the Homecoming Dance and Upper Division Ball.
 Catholic high school students may be invited to attend these dances with a Christian Brothers student-host.

-If a Christian Brothers student wishes to bring a student from a non- Catholic high school to one of these dances, the student is required to submit a non-Catholic high school guest contract to the Assistant Dean of Student Life by the stated deadline for pre- approval.
+If a Christian Brothers student wishes to bring a student from a non- Catholic high school to one of these dances, the student is required to submit a Dance Guest Pass Request Form to the Assistant Director of Lasallian Student Life - Activities by the stated deadline for pre-approval.
 The limit is one guest per Christian Brothers student.
-Guests must enter with their host student.
-Dances at Christian Brothers are high-school-age-appropriate events.
+Guests must enter the dance with their host student.
+Dances at Christian Brothers are high school, age-appropriate events.